Shard-Labs/ct-stateoftheaepps/frontend/README.md

   Æpp stats
 </h1>

-List of most uesd aepps on aeternity blockchain updated monthly based on the number of transactions in the previous month.
+List of most used aepps on aeternity blockchain updated daily based on the number of transactions in the last 30 days.